JuliaGizmos/Reactive.jl/doc/index.md

 xsquared.value
 # => 9
 ```
-`lift` can take more than one signals as argument.
+`lift` can take more than one signalas argument.
 ```{.julia execute="false"}
 y = lift((a, b) -> a + b, Int, x, xsquared)
 y.value